Iolani Regent

 No analysis available

 Sewer inclusion is strongly supported across the building.
-Multiple remarks explicitly say maintenance fees include sewer, and current MLS data shows 11/12 listings checked for SEWER, indicating this is a stable building-level feature rather than copy-paste noise.
+Multiple listings explicitly state that maintenance fees include sewer, and the MLS data shows 12/13 listings with SEWER checked, which is consistent across agents and not just a copy-paste anomaly.

 Water inclusion is very well supported.
-Multiple listings clearly mention water being included in maintenance fees, and the MLS data is nearly unanimous at 11/12, suggesting this is a real shared building expense.
+Multiple listings clearly state that maintenance fees include water, and the MLS data is nearly unanimous at 12/13 listings with WATER checked, indicating a stable building-level feature.

 No analysis available